Ynn/selfstar/exercises/follow-me.md

 ![The FollowMeAdministration service](/img/exercises/follow.me/FollowMeCommand.png)

 Commands are not currently supported by the IDE.
 You will need to use [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html).
-You don't Here is an example of command using [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html) and a [provided specific handler](http://felix.apache.org/site/how-to-write-your-own-handler.html) for providing commands :
+Here is an example of command using [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html) and a [provided specific handler](http://felix.apache.org/site/how-to-write-your-own-handler.html) for providing commands :